rognollbens/ipsc-cardio-ethics-framework/ETHICAL_FRAMEWORK.md

 ### 4.2 Specific Requirements
 - **Access Plans:** Sponsors of clinical trials must submit a plan detailing how they will provide the therapy to uninsured or underinsured patients if it receives regulatory approval.
+- **Measurable Benchmarks:** Access plans should include concrete, measurable targets, such as a minimum percentage of trial participants recruited from underserved communities, a dedicated budget for patient‑navigation services, and explicit steps to address language and cultural barriers.
-- **Global Considerations:** Where feasible, manufacturing and delivery models should be designed to be adaptable to low‑resource settings.
+- **Global Considerations:** Where feasible, manufacturing and delivery models should be designed to be adaptable to low‑resource settings, leveraging existing frameworks for technology transfer and capacity building (e.g., WHO guidelines).
 - **Post‑Trial Access:** Patients who benefit from the therapy during a trial should have a clear pathway to continue receiving it after the trial ends, at no or reduced cost.

 ---